dariuxmx/flixstream/README.md

 Clone the repository, open FlixStream.xcworkspace.
 Hit Cmd + R, in case the app does not running go to your console in root project directory and run `pod install`

+If you want to run in device go to the Target in General tab selecting the project and then use your apple developer account.

 ------------------------------------------